Recreational therapy: Internship Requirements

+The CTRS credential, is evidence that the individual completed and met the qualifications for the NCTRC's CTRS Certification Standards.
+This is a limited license that requires individuals to continue education and trainings.

 Continuing Education

 Recreation Therapists with the Certified Therapeutic Recreation Specialist (CTRS) credential are required to complete 50 clock hours (5.0 CEUs) of continuing education within a 5 year span as part of the overall requirements to renew national certification through NCTRC.

 NCTRC has outlined several ways a CTRS can earn continuing education Continuing Education.